 Module objectives: Exploration of an original research project (7-13k words) under supervision of a staff member.

-Module content: A written proposal outlining the research project; writing up the research; seminar presentations during the course of the year.
+Module will involved a written proposal outlining the research project; writing up the research; seminar presentations during the course of the year and submission of final thesis.